lateralblast/clq/README.md

 Introduction
 ------------

-A simple shell script that converts a formatted CSV file into a multiple choice quiz.
+A simple shell and ruby script that converts a formatted CSV file into a multiple choice quiz.

+Shell script: clq.sh

+Ruby script: clq.rb

 Supported Operating Systems
 ---------------------------

-Any operating system with sh/bash
+Any operating system with sh/bash or ruby

 License
 -------